 Positive Christianity in the Third Reich #570

 #570 POSITIVE CHRISTIANITY IN THE THIRD REICH by Prof. Fabricius.
 Refutes the claim that the Third Reich was anti-Christian.
 Translated from the Third Reich original.
 SC.
-56pp. $10.00. - Temporarily sold-out!
+56pp. $10.00.
+Add this item to shopping cart.

 Here is an Excerpt:

 "We demand liberty for all religious denominations in the State, so far as they are not a danger to it and do not militate against the morality and moral sense of the German race.
 The Party as such, stands for positive Christianity but does not bind itself in the matter of creed to any particular confession.
 It combats the Jewish-materialist spirit within and without us, and is convinced that our nation can achieve permanent health from within only on the principle: The Common Interest Before Self-Interest."